chuanconggao/extratools/docs/functions/debugtools.md

 Returns both the duration since program start and the duration since last call in seconds.

+!!! warning
-- Technically, the stopwatch starts when `debugtools` is imported.
+    The stopwatch only starts after `debugtools` is imported.

 ### `peakmem()`

 Returns the peak memory usage since program start.

+!!! danger
-- In bytes on macOS, and in kilobytes on Linux.
+    In bytes on macOS, and in kilobytes on Linux.